Nigel Huddleston

-Nigel Paul Huddleston (born 13 October 1970) is a British politician serving as Minister of State for International Trade since February 2023.
-He served as Parliamentary Under-Secretary of State at the Department for Digital, Culture, Media and Sport from 2020 to 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for Mid Worcestershire since 2015.
+Nigel Paul Huddleston (born 13 October 1970) is a British politician who has served as Shadow Secretary of State for Culture, Media and Sport since July 2025.
+He has been the Member of Parliament (MP) for Droitwich and Evesham, previously Mid Worcestershire, since 2015 and was Financial Secretary to the Treasury from November 2023 to July 2024.

-Early life and education
+He previously served as Parliamentary Under-Secretary of State at the Department for Digital, Culture, Media and Sport from 2020 to 2022 and as Minister of State for International Trade from February to November 2023.

-Nigel Paul Huddleston was born in Lincoln, England, on 13 October 1970.
-He was educated at the Robert Pattinson Comprehensive School, a state secondary school in North Hykeham in Lincolnshire, followed by Christ Church, Oxford, where he studied politics and economics.
-He received an Masters in Business Administration from the UCLA Anderson School of Management in Los Angeles, California.
+Early life and career

-Career
+Nigel Huddleston was born on 13 October 1970 in Lincoln.
+He was educated at the Sir Robert Pattinson Academy, a state secondary school in North Hykeham in Lincolnshire, followed by Christ Church, Oxford, where he studied politics and economics.
+He received an MBA from the UCLA Anderson School of Management in Los Angeles, California.

 Huddleston started his career as a consultant for Arthur Andersen.
 He continued his career at Deloitte, and later worked as the industry head of travel for Google.